 Mauckport is a tiny town located in the state of Indiana.
 With a population of 46 people and just one neighborhood, Mauckport is the 481st largest community in Indiana.
-Much of the housing stock in Mauckport was built prior to World War II, making it one of the older and more historic towns in the country.
+Mauckport has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 When you are in Mauckport, you'll notice that it is more blue-collar than most other communities in America.
 43.75% of Mauckport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mauckport is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Mauckport who work in sales jobs (31.25%), office and administrative support (25.00%), and personal care services (0.00%).